Learn

 Selling a business is the most complex financial event most entrepreneurs face.
 Here's how to navigate valuation, deal structure, taxes, and life after the exit.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Selling your company is likely the single largest financial transaction of your life.
 The difference between a well-structured and a poorly structured deal can mean millions of dollars in after-tax proceeds.
-Beyond the headline price, every detail — deal structure, tax elections, timing, and post-sale wealth management — has profound financial repercussions that unfold over years.
+Beyond the headline price, every detail—deal structure, tax elections, timing, and post-sale wealth management—has profound financial repercussions that unfold over years.
 Here's what you need to know before, during, and after the sale.

 Before negotiations begin, you need a defensible understanding of your company's value.
 Buyers and their advisors will use multiple valuation methodologies, and you should understand each one.

 Revenue multiples are common for high-growth companies, especially in SaaS and technology.
-A company with $5 million in annual recurring revenue might trade at 5-15x revenue depending on growth rate, net revenue retention, and market conditions.
+A company with $5 million in annual recurring revenue may trade at 5-15x revenue depending on growth rate, net revenue retention, and market conditions.
 The multiple compresses significantly for slower-growth businesses.

-EBITDA multiples are the standard for profitable, mature businesses.
+EBITDA multiplesare the standard for profitable, mature businesses.
 Small businesses typically sell for 3-5x EBITDA, mid-market companies for 5-8x, and larger enterprises for 8-15x or more.
-Adjustments to EBITDA — adding back owner compensation, one-time expenses, and below-market rent — can meaningfully change the multiple applied.
+Adjustments to EBITDA—adding back owner compensation, one-time expenses, and below-market rent—can meaningfully change the multiple applied.
 Every dollar of adjusted EBITDA can be worth 5-10 dollars in purchase price.

-Discounted cash flow (DCF) analysis projects future free cash flows and discounts them back to present value using a weighted average cost of capital (typically 12-25% for private companies, reflecting higher risk).
+Discounted cash flow (DCF) analysis projects future free cash flows and discounts them back to present value using a weighted average cost of capital (usually 12-25% for private companies, reflecting higher risk).
 DCF is the most theoretically sound method but is highly sensitive to assumptions about growth rates, margins, and discount rates.
 A 2% change in the discount rate can shift the valuation by 20% or more.

 Asset-based valuation is relevant for capital-intensive businesses, real estate holding companies, or distressed situations.
 It sums up the fair market value of all assets minus liabilities.
 For most operating businesses, asset-based value represents a floor, not the actual sale price.